This post contains affiliate links. Click here to read my affiliate policy.

 If you don’t have enough space in your freezer, the better option might be to dry your peppers.
 However, when it comes to bell peppers, you’ll need to cut them up before storing them.
 On the other hand, smaller ones like chili peppers can be kept whole.

 Owning a dehydrator will come in handy during this step, but it’s okay if you don’t have one.
 You can use your oven instead.
 Just put your peppers on the lowest setting and wait for them to dry entirely.
 Note that it might take several hours, especially for thick peppers.
+Once dehydrated you can see how many ounces are in a cup of peppers.

 Canning is an alternative method for preserving peppers for the longest time, and it’s relatively easy.
 They don’t even need to be pickled.
 If you’re dealing with bell peppers, you need a pressure canner and some ingredients: